sebastian-vivas/phaserProject/README.md

 # Phaser 3 Project

-This is a simple game I made with Phaser 3 JS
+A simple JS game made with the Phaser 3 framework.
+This game is part of a concept for an children's literacy platform.

 ## Get Started